 Somedays, the choices you make as a parent are easy and fun with little pushback from your kids.
-They may not argue with you when you tell them that if they are going to drive, they should wear a seatbelt.
+They may not argue with you when you tell them they must wear a seatbelt if they are going to drive.
 It’s a normal part of our world and commonly accepted as a precaution to take when in a car.
 But other choices, such as talking about parental monitoring apps, may be met with more friction.

 Fortunately, with Canopy, it’s a little easier because we allow you to filter instead of monitor everything your child does online.